mui-z/EffectiveNovelCore/README.md

 Also, this lib is not optimized novel game.
 Because this doesn't have if functioned, macro, subroutine.

+If you use it for such a purpose, please parse it each time on the application side to use it.

 ## Syntax
 Use tags to control how they are displayed.
 This syntax is based on [Tyranoscript](https://tyrano.jp/).